Xilinx/PYNQ/docs/source/2_getting_started.rst

 Open a web browser and connect to Pynq Jupyter Notebooks web portal
 ---------------------------------------------------------------------------

+If the board is connected to your network, the board should get a DHCP (dynamic) IP address.
+   * Open a web browser and go to `http://pynq:8080 <http://pynq:8080>`_

+If the board is connected directly to your laptop/PC Ethernet port, the board will have a static IP ( 192.168.2.99) by default.
+   * Configure your Ethernet adapter IP address to be in the same range as the board (e.g.  192.168.2.1), open a web browser and  go to `http://192.168.2.99:9090 <http://192.168.2.99:9090>`_

-   * Using a web browser, enter the address  `http://pynq:9090 <http://pynq:9090>`_ or `http://192.168.2.99:9090 <http://192.168.2.99:9090>`_ if using a static IP.
-The default hostname of the board is **pynq**.
-If you changed the hostname, you will need to change the address to match your hostname.
+The default hostname of the board is **pynq** and the default static IP address is ``192.168.2.99`` If you changed the hostname or static IP, you will need to change the address above to match your hostname.

 It may take a few seconds to resolve the hostname/IP address.
-If you have problems connecting to the board, first try to ping it, then try to connect a terminal to the board to check it has booted, and that the Ethernet settings for the board are correct.
+If you have problems connecting to the board, first try to ping it from your laptop/PC.
+If you can't ping it, then try to connect a terminal to the board to check it has booted, and that the Ethernet settings for the board are correct.

 You will need to change the hostname if multiple boards are connected to the same network. e.g. classroom teaching.
-See the `Frequently asked questions <14_faqs.html>`_ to change the hostname, or if you are having problems connecting to the board.
+See the `Frequently asked questions <14_faqs.html>`_ for instructions to change the hostname, or if you are having problems connecting to the board.

    * The Jupyter username/password is xilinx/xilinx